-- The medley on Side Two of Abbey Road is a masterpiece from start to finish, starting with Paul's "You Never Give Me Your Money", easing into the Lennon-penned triptych of the laid-back "Sun King" and the acerbic "Mean Mr. Mustard" and "Polythene Pam", followed by the straightforward rock of Paul's "She Came In Through the Bathroom Window".
-After a short break (the only mid-medley "ending" as such), the medley turns to Paul's bittersweet "Golden Slumbers", then takes it up a notch at "Carry That Weight", which contains all four Beatles singing loudly in unison (with Ringo at the lead), then segues into a epic-sounding reprise of the first part of "You Never Give Me Your Money".
+- The medley on Side Two of Abbey Road is a masterpiece from start to finish, starting with Paul's "You Never Give Me Your Money" (another song that unites disparate fragments into a coherent whole), easing into the Lennon-penned triptych of the laid-back "Sun King" and the acerbic "Mean Mr. Mustard" and "Polythene Pam", followed by the straightforward rock of Paul's "She Came In Through the Bathroom Window".
+After a short break (the only mid-medley "ending" as such), the medley turns to Paul's bittersweet "Golden Slumbers", then takes it up a notch at "Carry That Weight", which contains all four Beatles singing loudly in unison (with Ringo at the lead), then segues into an epic-sounding reprise of the first part of "You Never Give Me Your Money".
 The "You Never Give Me Your Money" ending riff leads this time into "The End", charged with a drum solo from Ringo, guitar solos from Paul, George, and John, and capped off with the simple line "And in the end, the love you take is equal to the love you make," flourished with a beautiful harmony of their voices and a last guitar tune.
 Knowing this was their final album as a band makes it all the more epic.

 - And then, well after the fade-out, they toss in "Her Majesty", ending things with a laugh.